 You can reserve one here if you’d like which requires a $1,500 AUD reservation payment.

-At this point it’s all speculation as they also haven’t given an exact Australian price for it yet but we know pricing starts at $35,000 USD for the Standard model which has a range of 350 km.
+At this point, they also haven’t announced exact Australian pricing for the Tesla Model 3 in Australia yet but we know pricing starts at $35,000 USD for the Standard model which has a range of 350 km.

 Elon himself has tweeted that the Australia price will just be a straight US price in AUD plus the import duties and GST.